Liam Farrell

-Liam Matthew Farrell (born 2 July 1990) is an English rugby league footballer who plays as a forward for the Wigan Warriors in the Super League, and has played for England at international level.
+Liam Matthew Farrell (born 2 July 1990) is an English former rugby league footballer who last played as a forward for the Wigan Warriors in the Super League, and has played for England at international level.

 He has spent time on loan from Wigan at the Widnes Vikings in the Championship.

 Background

 Farrell was born in Wigan, Greater Manchester, England.
 His younger brother Connor Farrell played for Wigan.
 He is first cousin once removed to former Wigan captain Andy Farrell.
 He played junior rugby league at Wigan St Patricks before signing scholarship forms with Wigan Warriors.